History of Dustin May in Timeline

 In 2016, Dustin May was selected by the Los Angeles Dodgers in the third round of the Major League Baseball Draft and signed with them for a $1 million signing bonus, forgoing his commitment to play college baseball for the Texas Tech Red Raiders.

-In 2018, Dustin May was selected to the post-season California League All-Star Team and started the Drillers' title clinching playoff game on September 14, allowing two runs in five innings.
+In 2018, Dustin May was selected to the post-season California League all-star team while playing for the Quakes.
+On September 14, he started the Drillers' title clinching playoff game.

 August 2, 2019: MLB Debut